Recently in WP6-Dissemination Category

 |

-The WOMBAT consortium will organise its second open workshop in St
+The WOMBAT consortium will organise its first open workshop in St

 Malo, France, on September 22-23 (from Tuesday 12:00 - Wednesday 12:00).